 Short pasta types

-Short pastas are generally smaller and thicker, and can have a ribbed or smooth texture.
+Short pasta varieties are generally smaller and thicker, and can have a ribbed or smooth texture.
 They are ideal for holding sauces.
 Here are a few different types of pasta:

 Fusilli

-Fusilli is a spiral-shaped pasta that gets its name from the Italian word 'fuso', meaning 'spindle'.
+Fusilli is a spiral-shaped pasta that takes its name from the Italian word "fuso," meaning "spindle."
 Its unique shape makes it ideal for holding sauces and tossing with vegetables.
-Fusilli is often served with pesto, tomato sauce or creamy sauces, and is a popular choice for pasta salads.
+Fusilli is often served with pesto, tomato sauce, or creamy sauces and is a popular choice for pasta salads.

 Penne

-Penne is a short, tubular type of pasta with slanted ends and ribbed sides.
-The shape of penne makes it perfect for catching sauce.
+Penne is a short, tubular pasta variety with slanted ends and ridged sides.
+Its shape makes it perfect for catching sauce.
 Penne is often served with tomato sauces, creamy sauces, or in baked pasta dishes, such as penne alla vodka or penne with chicken and broccoli.

 Farfalle

-Farfalle, also known as 'butterfly pasta' or 'bowties', is a short pasta with a distinctive shape that resembles a butterfly or bow.
-Farfalle is often used in pasta salads and goes well with light sauces, such as pesto or a simple tomato sauce.
+Farfalle, also known as "butterfly pasta" or "bowtie pasta," is a short pasta with a distinctive shape resembling a butterfly or bow.
+Farfalle is often used in pasta salads and pairs well with light sauces, such as pesto or a simple tomato sauce.

 Rigatoni

 Rigatoni is a short, tubular pasta with straight ends and ridged sides.
-The ridges help the sauce to stick.
+The ridges help the sauce stick well.
 Rigatoni is often served with hearty meat sauces, such as bolognese, or in baked pasta dishes, such as rigatoni al forno.

 Stuffed pasta types

-Stuffed pasta is exactly what the name suggests: pasta that is filled with a delicious filling.
-This filling can consist of meat, cheese, vegetables or a combination of these.
-Ravioli, tortellini, agnolotti and cannelloni are some well-known examples of stuffed pasta.
+Stuffed pasta is exactly what the name suggests: pasta filled with a delicious filling.
+This filling can consist of meat, cheese, vegetables, or a combination of these.
+Ravioli, tortellini, agnolotti, and cannelloni are some well-known examples of filled pasta.

 [product=electric pasta machine]